Allan Gibbard

-Allan Fletcher Gibbard (born 1942) is the Richard B. Brandt Distinguished University Professor of Philosophy Emeritus at the University of Michigan, Ann Arbor.
+Allan Fletcher Gibbard (born 1942) is an American philosopher who is the Richard B. Brandt Distinguished University Professor of Philosophy Emeritus at the University of Michigan, Ann Arbor.
 Gibbard has made major contributions to contemporary ethical theory, in particular metaethics, where he has developed a contemporary version of non-cognitivism.
-He has also published articles in the philosophy of language, metaphysics, and social choice theory.
+He has also published articles in the philosophy of language, metaphysics, and social choice theory: in social choice, he first proved the result known today as Gibbard-Satterthwaite theorem, which had been previously conjectured by Michael Dummett and Robin Farquharson.

 Life and career

 Allan Fletcher Gibbard was born on April 7, 1942, in Providence, Rhode Island.
-He received his BA in mathematics from Swarthmore College in 1963 with minors in physics and philosophy.
+He received his B.A. in mathematics from Swarthmore College in 1963 with minors in physics and philosophy.
 After teaching mathematics and physics in Ghana with the Peace Corps (1963–1965), Gibbard studied philosophy at Harvard University, participating in the seminar on social and political philosophy with John Rawls, Kenneth J. Arrow, Amartya K. Sen, and Robert Nozick.
-In 1971 Gibbard earned his PhD, writing a dissertation under the direction of John Rawls.
+In 1971, Gibbard earned his Ph.D., writing a dissertation under the direction of John Rawls.

 He served as professor of philosophy at the University of Chicago (1969–1974), and the University of Pittsburgh (1974–1977), before joining the University of Michigan where he spent the remainder of his career until his retirement in 2016.
 Gibbard chaired the University of Michigan's philosophy department (1987–1988) and has held the title of Richard B. Brandt Distinguished University Professor of Philosophy since 1994.

-Gibbard was elected a Fellow of the American Academy of Arts and Sciences in 1990 and was elected a Fellow of the National Academy of Sciences in 2009, one of only two living philosophers to be so honored (the other being Brian Skyrms),.
+Gibbard was elected a Fellow of the American Academy of Arts and Sciences in 1990 and was elected a Fellow of the National Academy of Sciences in 2009, one of only two living philosophers to be so honored (the other being Brian Skyrms).
 He is also a Fellow of the Econometric Society, and has received Fellowships from the National Endowment for the Humanities.
 He served as President of the Central Division of the American Philosophical Association from 2001 to 2002.
 He gave the Tanner Lectures at the University of California, Berkeley, in 2006.